scolapicchioni/razorhybrid/Labs/LabFiles/Mod09/readme.md

 - Add a new project of type Class Library.
 Name it `PhotoSharingApplication.Blazor.Core`.
 - Add a new folder.
 Name it `Interfaces`.
 - In the `Interfaces` folder, add a new file called `ICommentService.cs` with the `ICommentService` interface.
-Add methods to get comments for a specific photo given the photoId, add a comment and get one comment goven its id.
+Add methods to get comments for a specific photo given the photoId, add a comment and get one comment given its id.

 ```cs
 using PhotoSharingApplication.Shared.Entities;